What are SERPs?

 What are Organic Results?

 SERPs offer you paid and organic results, which are the web pages that show up naturally when you search for a key phrase.
 These pages are most closely related to the keyword that you enter.
 But there’s often hundreds or even thousands of matching results.
 To get your website to come up organically, you might hire an SEO specialist to write SEO-friendly content or do some blogging for you.
+Here is a guide to improving your SEO.

 It’s best to get within the first few organic results because most people never click past the first page.
 Just on the first page of results, the first five organic results receive over 67% of all clicks.
 If there are any PPC ads at the top of the SERP, your site will get pushed down even further.
 Plus, there are times when Google will answer the user’s question for them.
 They don’t even have to look at the search results.
 As an example, a user could search for: “When was the first airplane invented?”
 And then, Google’s Knowledge Graph gives the answer 1903.